 The refraction should be stable prior to performing surgery.
 Stability can be assessed by serial refractions and an evaluation of medical records and old glasses.
 Any change greater than 0.50 D in sphere or cylinder or an axis change greater than 10° in cylinder correction compared to the above is suspect and suggests that the current refraction is not stable.

-Corneal topography is essential to rule out keratoconus and irregular astigmatism.
-These problems tend to make the surgical outcome unpredictable.
-In particular, keratoconus patients may be more prone to the development of ectasia or thinning following LASIK; refractive surgery on this group of patients is considered investigational.
-Several topography units come with built-in screening programs based on criteria developed by Rabinowitz and Klyce to aid in the detection of keratoconus.[12]
-Corneal topography also is helpful in evaluating contact lens-induced corneal warping.
-Patients with irregular corneas and a history of contact lens wear should be observed with serial refractions and topography until both stabilize.
+Several topography units come with built-in screening programs based on criteria developed by Rabinowitz and Klyce to aid in the detection of keratoconus.[32]
+As discussed in the Workup section, the Pentacam's BAD is an invaluable tool in screening for keratoconus and determining refractive surgery candidacy.[33, 34] Epithelial mapping is helpful in distinguishing forme fruste keratoconus from contact lens-induced corneal warping.[35, 36, 37] Patients with irregular corneas and a history of contact lens wear should be observed with serial refractions and topography until both stabilize.

 The cornea is marked.
 A radial keratotomy marker and optic zone marker (placed eccentrically) dipped in methylene blue or gentian violet can be used.
 The marks allow replacement and alignment of the flap in the event that a nonhinged free flap is cut by the microkeratome.

-Balanced salt solution (BSS) is used to rinse the ocular surface and to moisten the conjunctiva.
+Balanced salt solution (BSS) is used to rinse the ocular surface and moisten the conjunctiva.
 Excess solution can be removed from the conjunctival fornices with Weck-cel sponges or a suction speculum.
 This rinsing removes mucus and debris from the ocular surface decreasing the chance that this material will find its way under the flap at the end of the procedure.

 Microkeratomes differ in the method of assembly, flap hinge location, method of translation across the cornea (manual or automated), and whether components are disposable.
 The following technique applies to the use of the Moria One Use Plus microkeratome, a disposable device that creates a nasal hinge.
 However, the principles are similar no matter which microkeratome is used.
 The combined suction ring and microkeratome is placed on the eye and centered over the limbus with slight nasal displacement.
 Unlike the older style of microkeratomes, this microkeratome does not require on-eye assembly; this is particularly advantageous for novice surgeons.
 Nasal displacement ensures that the hinge of the flap will be clear of the path of the excimer laser ablation, but it increases the risk of a free flap.
 (This technique does not apply to the Hansatome microkeratome because the hinge is located superiorly with this device.)
 Suction is turned on by the surgeon or assistant.